 - Numbness, tingling and weakness in the shoulders and arms

 - Headaches and loss of balance

 Individuals who experience the above symptoms should make an appointment with a physician to get a proper diagnosis, as the symptoms of cervical spinal stenosis are often similar to those of other neck and back problems.
 During the diagnostic process, a physical examination will be performed and is usually accompanied by an X-ray, CT scan or MRI.

 When debilitating neck and back pain persists and conservative treatments fail to provide relief, surgery might be another option.
-There are minimally invasive, outpatient procedures available at Laser Spine Institute, offering the benefits of higher success rates, fewer side effects and shorter recovery times compared to traditional open back surgeries.
-The orthopedic experts at Laser Spine Institute perform effective minimally invasive procedures that can have patients on their feet in a few hours.
-Many patients find that they are fully recovered in a matter of weeks.
+There are minimally invasive, outpatient procedures available at Laser Spine Institute, offering the benefits of higher patient satisfaction rates, fewer side effects and shorter recovery times§ than traditional open back surgeries.
+The orthopedic surgeons at Laser Spine Institute perform effective, minimally invasive procedures that can help patients find relief from neck and back pain.

 To learn more about the minimally invasive, outpatient procedures performed by the surgeons at Laser Spine Institute and whether you might be a candidate, contact us today.